How to create a live-score website

 We are going to loop over all the data which is inside data and then inside the match.
 We make this as a match which is for easiness.
 With this underscore, so we can easily track variables inside the loop.
 It's not a requirement but it makes things easy, so now we can copy all of this to have the same structure and order our code a bit.
 We can print the home team name and print the current score.

 Now it looks much better and we can easily see the matches.
 One thing that every live-score website needs is actually the live timing of the match.
 You can just add a new field here and we will just print time and once again now we have also the time.
 This one is finished and this one is finished and this one is finished this one has finished after extra time.
-These ones are in progress and this one is in added time in the second half and this is how to build a live-score website page using our football api right.
+These ones are in progress and this one is in added time in the second half and this is how to build a live-score website page using our soccer API right.

 In the next video, we are going to add some design and start filtering the data and adding making our website much better and more interesting for the users